Skip to main content

 • “I was incredibly disappointed to find out that the 'new direction' that they went with the sequel involved stripping away the many layers of depth and detail that the predecessor had in favor of a more simplistic gameplay loop, which has made the game feel very shallow.”

-• “Cons: in early access the game feels basic, you have a tutorial and a survival mode, the radiation is just a clock to make you speed up building, you need to play multiple towns, exploration game can feel tedious, not much to do except watch numbers go up, you need a few hours to really understand the game, environment is really ugly (look at how beautiful the Tropico games are), gameplay loop is boring.”
+• “In early access, the game feels basic; you have a tutorial and a survival mode, the radiation is just a clock to make you speed up building, you need to play multiple towns, exploration can feel tedious, and the gameplay loop is boring.”

-The graphics of the game have received mixed reviews, with some praising the improved art style and aesthetics, while others criticize the overall quality, lighting issues, and lack of optimization.
-Players noted that the graphics can appear blurry and less precise compared to the original, and there are concerns about performance when managing larger populations.
-Overall, while there are positive aspects, significant improvements and optimizations are needed to enhance the visual experience.
+The graphics of the game have received mixed reviews, with some praising the improved art style and aesthetics compared to its predecessor, while others criticize the overall quality, including poor lighting and optimization issues.
+Many players noted that the graphics can appear blurry and less precise, particularly during gameplay with high population density, leading to performance chugging.
+Overall, while there are positive aspects to the graphics, significant improvements and optimizations are still needed.

 • “In conclusion, Endzone 2 is shaping up as a decent successor to its predecessor so far, offering deeper gameplay mechanics and improved graphics.”